 There's not much out there that fulfills me more than watching our tiny humans develop and grow into themselves.
 I love being their mom.
-But to watch you be the best dad in the world; helping to guide them and shape them into the adults they will one day become?
+But watching you be a dad—the best dad in the world— helping to guide them and shape them into the adults they will one day become?
 That's the sweet cherry on top of it all, my love.

 My transformation to 'mother' has cracked my heart open and then pulled every ounce of vulnerability that I have out of it; every bit of love, every bit of passion.
 It has helped me become a better, happier, more tired version of the woman you married.

 But as beautifully life-affirming as it has been for me to assume the role of 'mom'—to take on all that that word means: the magic, the exhaustion, the fun, the frustrations—it has been equally life-affirming to see you assume the role of 'father' to our children so naturally, so happily.

 While there are certainly many challenging aspects of being someone's parent, you seem to find joy anywhere you can in fatherhood; honor in being our children's role models; pride in raising a family with me.